 Providers by State:

-National Foundation of Dentistry for the Handicapped, in partnership with state dental associations, offers Donated Dental Services (DDS) Programs in 34 states.
+Dental Charities, is a listing of charitable dental services from 1-8000 dentist.
 Via DDS people with disabilities on a fixed income are given access to free comprehensive dental treatment.
 To locate the program in your state, visit the Foundation's DDS information page here.

 University of the Pacific School of Dentistry offers a Special Needs Program that provides dental care for patients with a wide variety of special needs including individuals with significant medical problems, developmental disabilities, psychiatric disorders, people who are highly anxious about dental care, and elderly individuals.
 Dental services can be provided in an individual's home or at one of more than 220 dental offices located throughout California.
 Flexible payment options are available.
 For more information, call (415) 929-6675.